justh0dl/public-pool-ui/README.md

 Individually, each event is explainable within statistical variance.
 Taken together, they begin to form a pattern that stands out.

+We posit the existence of "The Quantum Snipe"

 We define a "quantum snipe" as one of these events:

-A moment where a low-probability outcome resolves into reality, where a small miner finds a block against the odds.
+A quantum snipe is a moment where a low-probability action, such as being physically present in the room with, observing, measuring, or otherwise interacting with a mining device, coincides with an outcome collapsing into reality, and a small miner finds a block against the odds.

-Whether these outcomes are purely statistical, or whether environment, interaction, and observation play a subtle role, is not yet known.
+Whether these outcomes are purely statistical, or whether environment, interaction, and observation play a subtle role, is not yet known or possible to prove.
+Or disprove.

+It may look like an anomaly today.
+But over long time horizons, probability has a way of balancing itself.
+We do not know the block solvers of the future or if there will be a large cluster of individuals whoe *do not find blocks* while in a peroid where they have high enough hashrates relatative to the network where they statistically and probablistically *should find blocks*.
+A block found "early" may simply be one that would have otherwise appeared later.

+In that sense, a "quantum snipe" feels like pulling a result forward in time, "sniping" a block from the future.

-But the pattern is there.
+In any case, the pattern is there.

 And worth paying attention to...or observing.